fengyusi/Selective-Delay/README.md

-This repository contains the gem5 implementation of Selective Delay, a novel method against cache side-channel attacks of time measurements.
+This repository contains the gem5 implementation of Constant-Time Loading, a novel method against cache side-channel attacks of time measurements.
 This method restricts the execution time of load instructions after RDTSC or RDTSCP instructions to a fixed time.

 Modify Ranges